wavemotion-dave/NINTV-DS/README.md

   * Slight improvement to the Intellivoice driver to give a minor boost in performance (mostly for DS-Lite/Phat).
   * Added new keyclick enable option in Configuration (page 2) that produces the typical Intellivision keyclick when you press the 12-button keypad (on the DS lower screen).
   * Added a new level of sound quality 'Ultimate'.
 The default for the DSi and above is still 'High' as 'Ultimate' consumes significant CPU time but you can enable it on a per-game basis for some of the more simple games (e.g. Astrosmash, Beauty and the Beast, AD&D Tarmin, etc)
+  * DS-Lite now enables Intellivoice on World Series Major League Baseball - sound quality is a bit rough on the older handheld but very playalbe.
   * Other minor tweaks and cleanup as time permitted.

 V4.7 : 19-Jan-2024 by wavemotion-dave